Annual Open House

 11:30

-ECOLOGY OF MARINE DISEASES – Dr. Reyn Yoshioka and Dr. Melissa Rocker will discuss the impact of infectious diseases on marine life and fisheries and consider how we study and manage these pathogens.
+ECOLOGY OF MARINE DISEASES – Dr. Reyn Yoshioka will discuss the impact of infectious diseases on marine life and fisheries and consider how we study and manage these pathogens.

 11:30